Frequently asked questions

 3. How do I know if I should show up at my hearing in-person or remotely?
 What do I do if I receive a notice of an in-person hearing and I am not comfortable coming to court?

-If you are not sure whether to show up at a hearing in-person or remotely, please call or email your specific court.
-You can look up your court’s phone number using the Courthouse Locator or find your court’s email on the Court department emails page.
+If you are not sure whether to show up at a hearing in-person or remotely, please call your specific court.
+You can look up your court’s phone number using the Courthouse Locator.

 If you are not comfortable coming to court, you should make the judge aware of your preference to handle the matter remotely.
 The matter will not be postponed but you may be able to choose to use technology to participate remotely, rather than coming into court, provided the judge handling your case agrees.